masterjeef/stego-sharp/README.md

 #### This got me thinking...

-Can hide a payload within a payload (aka stegaception)?
+Can we hide a payload within a payload (aka stegaception)?
 Why yes we can, see below :

 ![Space](https://github.com/masterjeef/stego-sharp/blob/master/StegoSharp/images/space-embedded.png?raw=true)